DunlapCoddingPC/pyUSPTO/README.md

 ## Features

-- Access to both USPTO Bulk Data API and Patent Data API
+- Access to the USPTO Bulk Data API, Patent Data API, and Final Petition Decisions API
 - Search for patent applications using various filters
 - Download files and documents from the APIs